 No Products in the Cart

-As we’ve said before diabetic foot care is always important, but winter can make keeping your feet healthy an even bigger challenge.
-According to Doctor of Podiatric Medicine (DPM) Michael Shlonsky; "Winter moisture, cold, and dryness increase the risk of a diabetes foot problem".
-On average, 15-20% of people with diabetes will end up in hospital due to a foot ulcer or infection; making good footcare vital.
+On average, 15-20% of people with diabetes will end up in hospital due to a foot ulcer or infection; making good foot care vital.
 These tips can help you care of your feet during these cold winter months!

-"Anyone with diabetes needs to have a daily protocol for foot inspection," Dr Shlonsky advises.
 Look carefully at the ball of your foot, the heel, and any areas of your feet you’ve had issues with in the past, as well as between your toes.
 What are you looking for?
-“Any breaks in the skin, discharge, changes in colour, changes in odour, and painful corns or calluses, saysDr.
-Shlonsky.
+“Any breaks in the skin, discharge, changes in colour, changes in odour, and painful corns or calluses, says Dr. Shlonsky.
 "Also inspect your socks for any stains and your shoes for any stones or rough edges."
 Remember, informed is armed, and you can’t do anything you don’t know about.
-If you find any of the above, a notice a change in foot health, anything different or unexpected, make sure you take it to your GP of Diabetes Educator.
+If you find any of the above, a notice a change in foot health, anything unusual, make sure you take it to your GP of Diabetes Educator.

-2. Keep those feet moisturised!
+2. Keep your feet moisturised!

 3. Wear the right shoes and socks